desertwitch/NUT-unRAID/source/nut/usr/local/emhttp/plugins/nut/README.md

 **Network UPS Tools (NUT) - CI**

-A fast-paced fork of the NUT plugin, offering additional features and frequent backend updates for your UPS.
+A fast-paced fork (alternative) of the NUT plugin, offering new features and frequent backend updates for your UPS.